effigies/quicksynergy-deb/README.md

 Build script for QuickSynergy with SOCKS tunnel
 ===============================================

 This script builds a Debian package for quicksynergy, modified to allow users to use a SOCKS tunnel instead of a direct connection.

+Typical use:

+    ./buildpkg.sh
+    sudo dpkg -i quicksynergy_0.9-1ubuntu1_amd64.deb

+Note that the script does call `sudo apt-get build-dep`, but otherwise operates without privileges.